WeblateOrg/weblate/docs/vcs.rst

 .. _lab-setup:

-Setting up lab
+Setting up Lab
 ++++++++++++++

 :ref:`gitlab-push` requires a configured `lab`_ installation on your server.
-Follow the installation instructions at https://github.com/zaquestion/lab#installation and perform and run it without any arguments to finish configuration, for example:
+Follow the installation instructions at https://github.com/zaquestion/lab#installation and run it without any arguments to finish the configuration, for example:

 .. code-block:: sh

     # DATA_DIR is set in Weblate settings.py, set it accordingy.
-    # Is is /app/data in Docker
+    # It is /app/data in Docker
     $ HOME=${DATA_DIR}/home lab
-    Enter GitLab host (default: https://gitlab.com):
+    Enter the GitLab host (default: https://gitlab.com):
     Create a token here: https://gitlab.com/profile/personal_access_tokens
-    Enter default GitLab token (scope: api):
+    Enter the default GitLab token (scope: api):
-    Config saved to ~/.config/lab.hcl
+    (The config is saved to ~/.config/lab.hcl)

-The `lab`_ will ask you for your GitLab access token, retrieve a token and store it into :file:`~/.config/lab.hcl`.
-The file has to be readable by user running Weblate.
+The `lab`_ will ask you for your GitLab access token, retrieve it and store it in :file:`~/.config/lab.hcl`.
+The file has to be readable by the user running Weblate.

 .. note::

-    Use the username you configured :guilabel:`lab` with as :setting:`GITLAB_USERNAME` (:envvar:`WEBLATE_GITLAB_USERNAME` for the
+    Use the username you configured :guilabel:`lab` with, as :setting:`GITLAB_USERNAME` (:envvar:`WEBLATE_GITLAB_USERNAME` for the
     Docker image).